nwthomas/burning-heart/README.md

 ## ACKNOWLEDGEMENTS

-- Thanks to my family and close friends for always teaching me the value of giving back to others.
+- Thanks to my family, close friends, and particularly my parents for always teaching me the value of giving back to others.
 I wouldn't have thought of this project idea if it weren't for you.
 - Thanks to [Lambda School](https://lambdaschool.com/) for the phenomenal education I've received.
 You are the reason I can execute with code when I have an idea instead of stumbling around in the dark.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/for-you.svg)](https://forthebadge.com)